Jak-technologies/HMS-frontend/Frontend/README.md

 - Test API endpoints using **Postman** or **cURL**.

 ### Frontend
-- Use browser developer tools (e.g., Chrome DevTools) to inspect network requests and de
+- Use browser developer tools (e.g., Chrome DevTools) to inspect network requests and debug JavaScript code.

-<h4>note</h4>:
-/emp/auth/refresh is not yet set in the backend

-i enabled CORS in the api and edited the loginview paylod to include user object